ShannMann/PortfolioProjects/README.md

 ## Simple Linear Regression with Python

 In this project, I examine marketing data to determine predictors of sales.
-I use Python to perform exploratory data analysis, to create visualizations to explore relationships between variables and evaluate linear regression assumptions, to build and fit a simple linear regression model, and to summarize the model evaluation and interpretation.
+I use Python to perform exploratory data analysis, to create visualizations to explore relationships between variables and evaluate linear regression assumptions, to build and fit a simple linear regression model, and to summarize the model for evaluation and interpretation.